OfficeDev/VBA-content/VBA/Excel-VBA/articles/querytables-item-method-excel.md

 ## Example

-This example sets a query table so that formulas to the right of the query table are automatically updated whenever it?s refreshed.
+This example sets a query table so that formulas to the right of the query table are automatically updated whenever it's refreshed.

 ```vb